opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 .. ocv:function:: void segmentMotion(InputArray mhi, OutputArray segmask, vector<Rect>& boundingRects, double timestamp, double segThresh)

-    Splits a motion history image into a few parts corresponding to separate independent motions (e.g. left hand, right hand).
+    Splits a motion history image into a few parts corresponding to separate independent motions (for example, left hand, right hand).

     :param mhi: Motion history image.

-    :param segmask: Image where the mask found should be stored, single-channel, 32-bit floating-point.
+    :param segmask: Image where the found mask should be stored, single-channel, 32-bit floating-point.

-    :param boundingRects: Vector that will contain ROIs of motion connected components.
+    :param boundingRects: Vector containing ROIs of motion connected components.

     :param timestamp: Current time in milliseconds or other units.

-    :param segThresh: Segmentation threshold; recommended to be equal to the interval between motion history "steps" or greater.
+    :param segThresh: Segmentation threshold that is recommended to be equal to the interval between motion history "steps" or greater.

 The function finds all of the motion segments and marks them in ``segmask`` with individual values (1,2,...).
 It also computes a vector with ROIs of motion connected components.
 After that the motion direction for every component can be calculated with :ocv:func:`calcGlobalOrientation` using the extracted mask of the particular component.